xorbitsai/inference/README.md

              --log-level INFO
 ```

-To deploy Xinference in a cluster, you need to start an Xinference supervisor on one server and
+To deploy Xinference in a cluster, you need to start a Xinference supervisor on one server and
 Xinference workers on the other servers.
 Follow the steps below:

 #### Starting the Supervisor